Metropsis research edition

 Self-calibrating monitor

-Display++ is calibrated at the factory and maintains its calibrated light output thanks to a built-in light sensor.
+Display++ UHD is calibrated at the factory and maintains its calibrated light output thanks to a built-in light sensor.
 The sensor is isolated by the ambient light, so changes in the ambient light will not affect the calibration of the monitor.

-Display++ Technical Data
+Display++ UHD Technical Data

 References